gopheracademy/gopheracademy-web/content/advent-2018/gpio-and-go.md

 ## Result

 I ended up modifying the code more to allow for the display to be driven in its own goroutine via atomics.
 Overall I am very happy with the outcome, but there is a slight flicker that can be noticed.
 This is likely due to the fact I am using `Sleep` in the main driver loop and not accounting for the OS Scheduler or Go Garbage Collection.
 I should be able to substitute `Sleep` for some sort of spinning lock that looks at the system clock to account for these gaps.
-I could also increase the Nice level of the program to minimize the OS Scheduler's interference at the cost of other applications performance.
+I could also increase the Nice level of the program to minimize the OS Scheduler's interference at the cost of other applications' performance.

 ![1,2,3](/postimages/advent-2018/gpio-and-go/seven-seg-result.gif)

 # Discussion

 To be more thorough I should have tried to measure the different GPIO implementations and benchmarked them.
 The problem I saw was that in order to do this properly I really couldn't trust the software.
 How was i to know if an on/off cycle was missed?
-Actually in some of the video frames I believe I saw errors in some frames, but I cannot be certain given how cell phones cameras raster.
-In order to do measure the GPIO output properly.
-I really need to get a scope of the output and measure the generated square wave.
+Actually in some of the video frames I believe I saw brief errors (when 3 goes to 4, one frame showed a 9), but I cannot be certain given how cell phone camera's raster.
+In order to measure the GPIO output properly, I really need to get a scope of the output and measure the generated square wave.
 My USB scope is currently in disrepair, so until it is fixed I will just need to really on other references.

 Also, I mentioned them briefly, but the `periph` project is clearly where you should look if you want a batteries included framework for working with GPIOs or peripherals.
 Their slack channel, as well as #writing and #darkarts, helped me at the beginning of my research to assure me that Mmaping GPIO in Go was possible.
-They even mentioned that they use Mmaps in their framework.
+They also use Mmaps in their framework.

-As for future work, I think I am going to explore getting the driver loop more periodically.
+As for future work, I think I am going to explore getting the driver to loop more periodically.
 I have heard these mechanisms being called ‘soft realtime’ because you are trying to emulate realtime behavior in a non-realtime operating system.
 This is not a trivial task because it has to take into account the OS and the language garbage collector.

+In the meantime, I now have my heads up display in a usable condition.
+Just need to expose some API calls and I can start integrating it into my services.

+Thank you for reading!
+If you have any questions feel free to contact me via twitter [@Upsampled](https://twitter.com/Upsampled) or liamkelly17@gmail.com.